TheDucky/ducite/README.md

 `cd ducite`

-Maybe you need to configure the `.htaccess` and `.htpasswd` file.
+Maybe you need to configure the `/admin/.htaccess` and `/admin/.htpasswd` file.
 It's very important for the security.

 ***

 **Congratulations!** You have installed Ducite succesfully!
 But we are not ready here.

-Next you need to edit the `db.inc.php` file and enter real values there.

-`$dbServername` : Please enter the Servername.
-Usually you can just write down "localhost", if the webserver is on the same device as the mySQL Server

-`$dbUsername`: Enter the Username you just created in "Total Beginners Guide" or just enter a valid username.

-`dbPassword` Enter the password you created in "Total Beginners Guide" or a valid password that matches to the username.
-**Attention: The Password in the `db.inc.php` file is encrypted.
-We advise using this!
-But you are also allowed typing your password plain into it**

-`dbName` :  Enter a valid Database name.
-If you have followed the "Total Beginners Guide", you can use the database you just created there.
+### The last things!
+Next you need to visit the `/admin/admin.php` in your browser.
+If you get prompted you enter a password and username and a text named "Admins Only", type in "ducite" and the default password is: "ducite"

+Enter now the admins username for your database, the admins password and the ducite database.
+Then the entered values are going to be written in a new file.

+Congratz!
+You are now ready-to-use with Ducite!